jessiesiat/jessiesiat.github.com/_posts/2014-08-14-php-callbacks.md

 	print_r($new_arr);

-How about callback using an array of object and method?
-Ok we'll also have an example.
+How about callback using an array of Class and method?
+Example below.

 	class Number {
 		public static function divisibleByTwo($value) {